Position

 What is the job outlook for a Facility Technician?

 The job outlook for Facility Technicians is promising, with an average of 20,500 job positions available each year.
-This steady demand reflects the essential role Facility Technicians play in maintaining and repairing various systems in buildings.
-The Bureau of Labor Statistics (BLS) projects a 6.1% increase in job openings from 2022 to 2032, indicating a growing need for skilled professionals in this field.
-Job seekers can look forward to a stable and expanding career path with many opportunities for growth and advancement.
+This steady demand reflects the essential role Facility Technicians play in maintaining and improving building infrastructures.
+The Bureau of Labor Statistics (BLS) predicts a 6.1% increase in job openings from 2022 to 2032, highlighting a growing need for skilled professionals in this field.
+Job seekers can look forward to a stable career path with ample opportunities for growth and advancement.

-Facility Technicians enjoy a competitive average national annual compensation of $64,030, according to the BLS.
-This figure highlights the value placed on their expertise and the importance of their work in ensuring the smooth operation of facilities.
-The average hourly compensation stands at $30.78, offering a fair return for the skills and responsibilities involved in the role.
-With such attractive compensation, Facility Technicians can expect to earn a rewarding salary that reflects their contributions to the industry.
+Facility Technicians enjoy a competitive average annual salary of $64,030, according to the BLS.
+This compensation reflects the value placed on their expertise in ensuring the smooth operation of facilities.
+Additionally, the average hourly wage stands at $30.78, offering a fair return for their technical skills and responsibilities.
+With such attractive financial benefits, this career path is both rewarding and financially viable for those entering the industry.

 Continue to Salaries for Facility Technician